Frequently Asked Questions

 Why should I pay to give my boat away?

-Why do we ask for a deposit on free boats from prospective owners?
+Why do you ask for a deposit on free boats from prospective owners?

-How do we choose a new owner for a free boat?
+How do you choose a new owner for a free boat?

 Are you a charity helping homeless people?

-While we sympathise deeply with those in difficult situations, we are not a charity.
-We are a for-profit limited company dedicated to saving sailing boats, motorboats, and narrowboats from abandonment or scrapping.
-However, we work with specialised charities that use boats to assist with housing, such as The Forces Veterans Afloat Charitable Trust.
-If you require this kind of support, we recommend contacting them directly.
+However, we do work with specialist charities that use boats to support housing needs, such as The Forces Veterans Afloat Charitable Trust.
+If you require this type of support, we recommend contacting them directly.

 We need your consent to load the translations